 - Reinstall the drivers

-The most common culprit in the world of malfunctioning sound cards are drivers.
+The most common culprit in the world of malfunctioning sound cards is drivers.
 In order to reinstall drivers properly, adhere to the following steps:

 - Uninstall the old drivers, as well as your integrated sound card drivers.
 Often, it is driver conflict that leads to driver-related problems, and by wiping out all traces of old drivers from your computer, you ensure a conflict-free clean installation of the new ones.
 Using a program such as CCleaner to clean the registry is also highly recommended.